Pedraum789/Ecommerce-webapp/README.md

-A Full stack web application
+A full stack web application.

-which allows sellers to list their products and buyers to buy them on a platform administered by an admin.
+It allows sellers to list their products and buyers to buy them on a platform administered by an admin.

 Developed in spring and hibernate, Database used is MySql.